 - Depression, when you come into terms with the present and realize the depth of your loss.
 At this stage, the following symptoms of depression may emerge.
 While depression is a stage of grief, some moms do get stuck at this stage.
 If you experience these symptoms consistently for a period of two weeks or more please seek professional help for the treatment of depression.

 - Acceptance of the loss and adapting to the new permanent reality.
 This is not to mean that you are now okay with the loss.
 No one is ever okay with a miscarriage and no one ever forgets it.
 It just means that you have acknowledged that what was will never be and that it was not in your power to control the situation and neither can you change it.
 Your feelings of guilt, worthlessness, emptiness, shame begin to wash away and you shift your energy towards making new connections or even trying to conceive again.

 You will experience triggering moments.

-In additional to seeking counseling, creating a way to honour your pregnancy and your baby through an event can be a relieving way of acknowledging the loss as part of your life and of helping you heal emotionally.
+In addition to seeking counselling, creating a way to honour your pregnancy and your baby through an event can be a relieving way of acknowledging the loss as part of your life and of helping you heal emotionally.

-Finding and talking to moms who have also gone through similar experiences can also help you heal and give you a support system for the future.
+Finding and talking to moms who have also gone through a miscarriage can also help you heal and give you a support system for the future.
 Praying, positive self-talk, and keeping a journal can also help.